Elena S. Bell

 - International Policy Institute Fellowship (Arctic).
 JSIS, University of Washington.
 (Fall ‘16, Winter ‘17, Spring ‘20).

 - Foreign Language and Area Studies Fellowship (six times recipient) Inuktitut/Arctic Studies.
 JSIS, University of Washington.

 - Research Assistantship James Martin Center for Nonproliferation Studies.

-- Graduate Fellowship Monterey Institute of International studies.
+- Merit Graduate Fellowship, Middlebury Institute of International Studies at Monterey.